MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Question:** Are the on-premises data gateway and the Data Management Gateway (used by Azure Machine Learning Studio and Azure Data Factory) the same thing?
 **Answer:** No, they are two different products.
 To get more information about the Data Management Gateway (now called Self-hosted Integration Runtime), see [Create and configure a self-hosted integration runtime](https://docs.microsoft.com/azure/data-factory/create-self-hosted-integration-runtime).

+**Question:** Can the person who sets up that gateway in the Azure Portal be different from the one who installs the gateway?
+**Answer:** Yes.
+You'll have to use PowerShell to add other owners to the same gateway and these users could create the gateway on the portal.
+However, the tenant under which they connect to Azure Portal and the gateway should be the same.

 ## High Availability/Disaster Recovery